google/filament/README.md

 # Filament

-Filament is a physically based rendering engine for Android, Linux, macOS and Windows.
+Filament is a real-time physically based rendering engine for Android, Linux, macOS and Windows.
 This rendering engine was designed to be as small as possible and as efficient as possible on Android.

 Filament is currently used in the [Sceneform](https://developers.google.com/ar/develop/java/sceneform/) library both at runtime on